 Feeling overwhelmed and in need of some time-out?
-The holiday season is still months away so an escape to a beautiful place or a break from everyday demands is out of the question.
+An escape to a beautiful place or a break from everyday demands is out of the question.
 While a change of scenery is unlikely, a change of mental pace isn’t impossible and a few simple mindful tweaks will give you the mental health day you deserve.

 Finding a quiet corner of your home, making time for a comforting catch-up with a close friend and even scheduling a morning hike can do wonders to help refresh your mindset.
 Here are a few tricks to bring some calm to your life – even if you’ve used up all your leave…

 8 ways to take a mental health day without putting in leave:

 Habits tend to occur unconsciously – we repeat them without thought because it’s what we’ve always done.
 Take a few minutes to think about your existing habits and how they affect your physical and mental health.
 Give yourself credit for the good ones and then list some new habits that could replace the others.

 Bring in daylight